 Every newly appointed Director receives a formal letter, setting out his general duties and obligations as a Director pursuant to the relevant legislation.
-The new Director will also receive an induction pack containing information and documents relating to the role and responsibilities of a director, the Company's business, Board processes, corporate governance practices, relevant company policies and procedures as well as a board meeting calendar for the year with a brief of the routine agenda for each meeting.
+The new Director will also receive an induction pack containing information and documents relating to the role and responsibilities of a director and where applicable, a member of the relevant Board Committees, the Company's business, Board processes, corporate governance practices, relevant Company policies and procedures as well as a meeting calendar for the year with a brief of the routine agenda for each meeting of the Board and Board Committees.

 The Company also conducts a comprehensive induction programme for newly appointed Directors and for existing Directors pursuant to their appointments to any of the Board Committees, which seeks to familiarise Directors with the Company's business, board processes, internal controls and governance practices.
-The induction programme includes meetings with various key executives of the Management and briefings on key areas of the Company's operations.
+The induction programme includes meetings with Management to allow the new Directors to be acquainted with, and to facilitate their independent access to Management in future.
+The programme also includes briefings by Management on key areas of the Company's operations.